 Oily dandruff appears as large, greasy, yellowish flakes that stick to the head and the hair.
 This type of dandruff must be treated with special anti-dandruff shampoos.

-On the other hand, dry dandruff due to a dry scalp needs to be treated with a particularly mild shampoo that has a positive effect on the moisture balance.
+- Dry dandruff due to a dry scalp needs to be treated with a particularly mild shampoo that has a positive effect on the moisture balance..

 Hybrid technology for a dry scalp